GuoyaoShen/DeepLearningRepo/hw2/README.md

-# DeepLearningRepo
+# Part2
-This is a repo corresponding to CIS522, Deep Learning
+This part mainly works with network diagnoise, with fashion-MNIST as dataset.